Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Okay, this is solidly in the category of underwear, we can all agree.

-Or look at these, which have been great on multi-day backpacking trips because they are comfortable, dry fast, and take up almost no room in a backpack.
+They are comfortable, dry fast, and take up almost no room in a backpack.

 Nothing is more irritating on the trail than underwear that binds, chafes, migrates into unwanted areas, and leaves you a soggy mess at the end of the day.